-- Communicate progress and requirements to ensure accountability, raise awareness, gain political support and stimulate action, including financial investment.
+- Communicate progress and requirements to ensure accountability, raise awareness, and gain political support as well as to stimulate action, including financial investment.

-However, data are not only for politicians and policy-makers, they concern everyone.
-In this portal we have gathered data for you to be able to explore and assess progress towards SDG 6 on your own.
+However, data are not only for politicians and policy-makers, they concern a wide range of stakeholders.
+In this portal we have gathered data for users to be able to explore and assess progress towards SDG 6 on their own.

 - How many people are still lacking access to safe drinking water and sanitation in your country?

-- Are ecosystems being protected and restored, or actually exploited and degraded?
+- Are ecosystems being protected and restored, or exploited and degraded?